top of page

-Based on Skomer Island (Pembrokeshire, Wales) the Manx shearwater is our main study system to look at these kinds of questions.
+Based primarily on Skomer Island (Pembrokeshire, Wales) and Lighthouse Island (County Down, Northern Ireland), and a variety of other amazing island colonies across the breeding range, the Manx shearwater is our main pelagic seabird study system system.
+We also work on other species such as black-browed albatross, the critically endangered Balearic shearwater, songbirds, and even homing pigeons, to address questions ranging from spatial cognition, migration life-histories, navigation, decision-making, collective behaviour, and biodiversity conservation.
 Manx shearwaters, like other Procellariiforms, are some of nature's greatest navigators, commuting between foraging locations and their colony over hundreds and sometimes thousands of kilometres.
 Additionally, Manx shearwaters are global migrants, spending the boreal winter off Argentina.
-Using miniaturised datalogging GPS and remote-download GPS/ARGOS devices, we combine free-ranging tracking, displacement experiments and juvenile tracking to investigate the learning mechanisms and sensory systems that underpin their navigation as adults and how young birds establish migratory routes and re-find their natal colonies when they begin to breed several years later.
+Using miniaturised datalogging GPS and remote-download GPS/GSM devices, we combine free-ranging tracking, displacement experiments and juvenile tracking to investigate the learning mechanisms and sensory systems that underpin their navigation as adults and how young birds establish migratory routes and re-find their natal colonies when they begin to breed several years later.
+In a recent project we are also investigating how shearwaters may be affected by the accelerating development of floating offshore wind farms in the Celtic seas and elsewhere.

 Tracking technology